Related reading

 Access and Terrain

-Some Highland properties have long driveways, unsealed access tracks, or steep terrain between the access point and the stump location.
+Some Highlands properties have long driveways, unsealed access tracks, or steep terrain between the access point and the stump location.
 The quoting visit assesses the route the grinder will take to reach the stump.
 For stumps that are a long way from vehicle access, tight access equipment or alternative approaches may be needed.

 The Stump Grinding Process

 Stump grinding works the same way in the Highlands as it does anywhere else.
-A specialised machine with a rotating carbide-tipped cutting wheel is positioned over the stump and systematically chips it into mulch.
+A specialised machine with a rotating carbide tipped cutting wheel is positioned over the stump and systematically chips it into mulch.

 Most residential stumps take 30 minutes to 2 hours to grind.
 Dense hardwoods like oak and ironbark take longer.
 Softer species like pine, liquidambar, and palm grind faster.
 A full site assessment with the quote ensures there are no surprises on the day.